 The Working Group on Rural Issues organises an annual conference to closely and proactively examine these and other issues.

-We’re taking bookings for the 2017 Conference that takes place in Salisbury in February 2017.
+The 2017 Conference took place in Salisbury in February 2017.

 The bishop with responsibility for rural affairs is the Rt Rev Seamus Cunningham, Bishop of Hexham and Newcastle.